ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Use an RDS PostgreSQL DB instance instead of a MySQL database.
 - B. Use Amazon ElastiCache to cache the query responses for the website.
 - C. Add an additional Availability Zone to the current RDS MySQL Multi-AZ DB instance.
-- D. Add a read replica to the RDS DB instance and configure the internal systems to query the read replica.
+- ==D. Add a read replica to the RDS DB instance and configure the internal systems to query the read replica.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#) [  Discussion  **44**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#)